Walter Fabian: Weimar Germany

 Fabian had relocated to Dresden in 1928.
 There he was increasingly in demand as a lecturer and speaker, notably among the city's Young Socialists.
 His uncompromising pacifism and his talent for public speaking meant he was always seen as a leftwing comrade within the party, and viewed with suspicion by many in the party hierarchy.
 He also attracted a growing band of mostly young leftwing followers from inside the party.
 In the end the leadership lost patience.
 He was subjected to a "speaking ban" at the end of 1930, and in September 1931 he was excluded from the SPD.

 Along with around 1,000 Young Socialists in Saxony, Walter Fabian now joined the Socialist Workers' Party ("Sozialistische Arbeiterpartei Deutschlands" / SAPD) launched, formally, shortly afterwards.
 Both the Communist Party and the SPD had, by the later 1920s, become increasingly shrill in their mutual antagonism and contempt, to the point where by 1931 both party leaderships had expelled large numbers of their "extremist" members.
 Meanwhile, the seemingly unstoppable rise of populism persuaded many of the expelled party members, (as well as some of the more thoughtful party activists who had not been expelled) that the only way to avert a Nazi government was for the political left to unite in opposition to the Nazi tide.
 The SAPD was born of that conviction even though, with the benefit of hindsight, its emergence is frequently seen simply as a further example of the way the Nazis were able to encourage and exacerbate fragmentation of Germany's political left during the run-up to their own successful power-grab.
 Within the SAPD Walter Fabian was elected regional chair for East Saxony.
 Then, in March 1932 at the party's launch conference in Berlin, he was elected to the party national executive.
 Despite being set up as a national party, the SAPD in reality depended on two regional power bases.
 Due in part to the reputation and actions of Walter Fabian, one of these was East Saxony.
-The other, also a major industrial region (and also an area where the Nazis enjoyed strong support), was in the western part of Silesia, in and around Bresalau (as Wrocław was then known).
+The other, also a major industrial region (and also an area where the Nazis enjoyed strong support), was in the western part of Silesia, in and around Breslau (as Wrocław was then known).
 Fabain and August Enderle set about creating a party newspaper: the "Sozialistischen Arbeiter-Zeitung" (SAZ) was launched in September 1932 with Walter Fabian its editor-in-chief.
 The first few editions were produced in Berlin after which the SAZ operation was transferred to Breslau.